Easy Language Learning Hacks to Try Today for Faster Results

 This gives you the option to download an audiobook and ‘regular book’-version, in one.

-So, you have your native language version of the book on one side and your second learning language on the other.
+So, you have your native language version of the book on one side and the second language you’re learning on the other.
 In a split-screen view.

 You can even use it to isolate sentences and see what the translation of each paragraph looks like in comparison if you want to get really detailed.